handylearn/tabletop-weather-station/README.rst

 This fork adds suport for the tinkerforge sound pressure sensor.

 Currently I have added:
-* current decibel value at first screen insted of humidity.
+* current decibel value on the first screen in a new column
-* store the decibel value in the sqlite db like all other values
+* storing the decibel value in the sqlite db, like all other values
 * graphics screen like the other screens for temperature, humidity, etc.